Sheriff-Unit-3/Bloxd.io-API-code/Callbacks.md

 ```

 > [!NOTE]
-> Below is all the callbacks that you can use in Bloxd.io, there are non missing as of 08/03/2025 (mm/dd/yyyy).
+> Below is all the callbacks that you can use in Bloxd.io, there are headers above each.

 ### Tick
 ```js
 /**